Dance for Parkinson’s Edinburgh classes have returned to the studio!

 The Branch started this activity in 2010 when it was one of the earliest groups established in the UK following the principles of Dance for PD®.
 The original concept, arising from collaboration between the Mark Morris Dance Group and the Brooklyn Parkinson’s Group in New York, is now increasingly practised worldwide among the Parkinson’s community.

 The class eventually became supported by Dance Base and Scottish Ballet through funding from the Paul Hamlyn Foundation.
-Dr Bethany Whiteside of the Royal Conservatoire, Scotland, presented a review of the Dance for Parkinson’s Scotland programme at the March 2018 Edinburgh Branch Meeting and you can download her presentation as a pdf file by following this link.
+Dr Bethany Whiteside of the Royal Conservatoire, Scotland, presented a review of the Dance for Parkinson’s Scotland programme at the March 2018 Edinburgh Branch Meeting and you can download her presentation as a pdf file.

-By kind permission of Bob Dickson and the Afternoon Show at BBC Radio Scotland you can hear a 2019 interview about the DfP Scotland approach via this link.
+By kind permission of Bob Dickson and the Afternoon Show at BBC Radio Scotland you can hear a 2019 interview about the DfP Scotland approach .

 And here is the Dance for Parkinson’s Scotland own video